MicrosoftDocs/azure-devops-docs/docs/organizations/security/change-individual-permissions.md

 The three ways to change permissions for an individual are:

-- Create a custom Azure DevOps security group, define permissions for that group, add the user account to the group
+- Create a custom group, define permissions for that group, add the user account to the group
 - For object-level permissions: Add the user account and set permissions
 - For project or collection-level permissions: Search for the user account and selectively change their permission assignments

-In this article you learn how to do the following:
+In this topic you learn how to do the following:
 > [!div class="checklist"]
 > * Create a custom security group
 > * Set permissions for a custom security group